Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/18_chapter-15.md

 Changing the screen size can help with camera tracking when it comes to sprites.

 The function `camera:start_tracking(entity_name)` is used for camera tracking.
-By default the camera tracks where the hero goes.
+By default, the camera tracks where the hero goes.

 ```lua
         camera:set_size(96, 96)